Japanese Prime Minister pledges to present his vision of a world without nuclear weapons to the G-7 - ExBulletin

 Japanese Prime Minister pledges to present his vision of a world without nuclear weapons to the G-7

-Japanese Prime Minister Fumio Kishida vowed on Saturday to present his vision of a world without nuclear weapons at the Group of Seven summit in Hiroshima in May, as Russia may use an atomic device against Ukraine in the ongoing war.
+WASHINGTON (Kyodo) — Japanese Prime Minister Fumio Kishida pledged on Saturday to present his vision for a world without nuclear weapons at the Group of Seven summit in Hiroshima in May, amid fears that Russia could use an atomic device against Ukraine in the current war.

 Kishida’s remarks came after he held talks with his French, Italian, British, Canadian and American counterparts earlier this week during a week-long trip to five of the G-7 countries in Europe and North America.
 North as the rally approaches in western Japan City.